mczubak2/daietto/wp-content/plugins/webp-converter-for-media/readme.txt

 #### WebP images are the future!

-Raise your website to a new level now!
-Install the plugin and enjoy the website that loads faster.
+Optimize images and raise your website to a new level now!
+Install the plugin and enjoy the website that loads faster by image optimization.
 Surely you and your users will appreciate it.

 #### Support to the development of plugin